wazo-platform/wazo-platform.org/README.md

-# Wazo project documentation for developers
+# Wazo Platform web site

-This repo contains the source and building scripts for generating http://developers.wazo.io.
+This repo contains the source and building scripts for generating http://www.wazo-platform.org/.

+## Content change

+The content is authored using [the markdown language](https://en.wikipedia.org/wiki/Markdown) in [the content directory](content).
+The build process is done using [Gatsby](https://www.gatsbyjs.org/).

 ## Installation